micts/DecisionTrees-LinkPrediction/README.md

-This is a project in the framework of the MSc course *Social Network Analysis for Computer Scientists*, of Leiden University.
+This is a project in the framework of the MSc course *Social Network Analysis for Computer Scientists* of Leiden University.

 ### Abstract